 You know, it’s right about the time that the kids turn 8 years old that birthday parties become a bit tricky.
 An over-themed party involving lots of structured activities and crafts may seem too young for your budding tween.
 Yet, for some kids, a full-blown sleepover party complete with staying up super-late and watching tons of movies may be more than a tender heart (used to being close to home) is ready for.
-So navigating the 8-year old birthday party can be a challenge.
+So coming up with an 8 year old girls birthday party idea can be a challenge.

 Enter the half-sleepover party.
-All the benefits of fun hanging with your girlfriends in your jammies, eating lots of birthday cake, popcorn, and other goodies, with none of the commitment of a full night away from Mom & Dad.
 If you decide to go this route, your next step is picking a theme… and I say- why not focus on the things that your daughter loves the best?
 Which in our case, is ponies (Charlotte just started taking horseback riding lessons) and puppies (she has our dog Bentley that she adores!)!

 After spending some time cruising the internet searching for some cute puppies and ponies artwork, I couldn’t find exactly what I was looking for, although I did find a beautiful picture of a little girl and a horse for an equestrian-themed birthday party.
 I emailed the creator, Nathalia, from Firefly Creative Design, and asked if she could create something for me that I could use for the invites and party goods that also included a puppy in the print…preferably a golden doodle, like our dog Bentley.
 And when she emailed me back and offered to create the artwork for only $16, I was thrilled!

-I uploaded her .jpg file to Picnik, added all of the party details and sent off the invitations.
+I uploaded her .jpg file to PicMonkey, added all of the party details and sent off the invitations.
 I also used the same artwork to create the thank-you notes for the party.

 The Thank You Notes: